The majority of lifelong mental health problems develop early on, during childhood or adolescence.

 - Flexible thinking and behaviour.

-CBRT used in Special Needs and Conductive Education
+CBRT can be used in Special Needs and Conductive Education

 CBRT contains the following components which are found to be supportive for Special Needs Users and their families: